cakephp/docs/en/development/routing.rst

 ----------------------------

 When connecting routes using :ref:`route-elements` you may want to have routed elements be passed arguments instead.
-The ``pass`` option whitelists which route elements should also be made available as arguments passed into the controller functions::
+The ``pass`` option indicates which route elements should also be made available as arguments passed into the controller functions::